 - Mew Ichigo of Tokyo Mew Mew misses her date because a monster ate her cell phone and is threatening to poison the whole city.
 (And in the manga, it wasn't even her that got to save the day in the end anyway.)

 - A standard plot for Archie Comics.

 - Superman will occasionally have to appear as both Clark Kent and Superman.
 He'll get Batman or someone to help.
-In fact, I'd bet most long-running superhero comics with secret identities have run into this.
+In fact, most long-running superhero comics with secret identities have likely run into this.

 - Spider-Man and Daredevil seem to have a standing agreement to help each other out this way.
 It helps that the two have similar builds and each one's abilities let him perform a decent enough approximation of the other's (at least enough to fool the average Marvel Universe civilian).

 - Max Keeble's Big Move had Max missing out on a going away party held by Megan and Robe, his friends in favor of going to a milkshake party with Jenna, which also qualifies as a What the Hell, Hero? moment.